top of page

 Vallée de Mai Nature Reserve, Seychelles

-This UNESCO World Heritage status forest is so impressive that in the nineteenth century, British general Charles George Gordon propagated a myth that it was the biblical Garden of Eden.
+Kids will love exploring this UNESCO World Heritage forest.
+In fact, it's so impressive in the nineteenth century, British explorer General Charles George Gordon propagated the myth that it was the biblical Garden of Eden.

-Regular ferries ply the waters between Praslin and the main islands of the Seychelles.
+Regular ferries ply the waters between Praslin and the main islands of the Seychelles for an enormously fun day out.

 Curieuse Marine National Park, Seychelles

-This small island boasts a wealth of biodiversity and has been designated a marine national park since 1979.
+Sail to this small island which boasts a wealth of biodiversity.
+Its rich marine life means it's been designated a marine national park since 1979.

-Curieuse is home to hundreds of giant tortoises that were introduced in the late 1970s and early 1980s.
+Curieuse is also home to hundreds of the region's infamous giant tortoises.
 There’s even a tortoise nursery on the island where hatchlings are nurtured until they turn five years old and are released into the wild.

 Curieuse has an interesting history - for a hundred years it was a leper colony and the old doctor’s house built in 1873 is now a national museum housing displays on the Seychelles’ history and its flora and fauna.